ZivoMartin/AsyncForge/notifier_hub/README.md

+# **Notice**

+The source code has been migrated to a dedicated GitHub account.
+This repository only contains archived versions.
+The latest version can be found [here](https://github.com/AsyncForge/NotifierHub).

 # NotifierHub

 A **Rust crate** providing an efficient and asynchronous notification system for broadcasting messages to multiple subscribers. **NotifierHub** is designed for scenarios that require high performance and concurrent message broadcasting, ensuring non-blocking sends and the ability to wait for completion with timeouts if desired.